MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-script.md

 Here are some common problems seen during a manual installation.
 If you experience a problem not covered here, [file an issue on GitHub](https://github.com/Azure/azure-cli/issues).

-### Python version 2.7
+### Install without Python 3

 The Azure CLI has dropped support for Python 2.7 since version [2.1.0](release-notes-azure-cli.md#february-18-2020).
-Newer versions may not run correctly using Python 2.7.
+On your system, there may be a Python version which predates the requirement of Python 3.6.x.
+If this affects you, find a replacement `python3` package.

 ### curl "Object Moved" error